 Professional accountants’ organisations

-Some experienced but unqualified accountants disagreed with the IIA’s admission policy, and in 1898 they set up the rival Accountants’ and Auditors’ Association (AAA).
+Some experienced but unqualified accountants disagreed with the IIA’s admission policy, and in 1898 they set up a rival Accountants’ and Auditors’ Association (AAA).
 In 1902 this became the first accounting body in the British Empire to admit women as members, when Eveline Pickles of Christchurch and Winifred Hill of Nelson were admitted.
 Within a few years the AAA also required prospective members to pass an entrance exam.

 New Zealand Society of Accountants